abhishek-gupta-ducs/ATS_Checker/README.md

-# ResumeATS Pro
+# Resume Reviewer

-ResumeATS Pro is a Streamlit-based web application designed to help job seekers optimize their resumes for Applicant Tracking Systems (ATS).
+Resume Reviewer is a Streamlit-based web application designed to help job seekers optimize their resumes for Applicant Tracking Systems (ATS).
 The app allows users to upload their resumes in PDF format, analyze them based on different criteria, and receive suggestions for improving their resume's ATS compatibility.
 Additionally, users can ask custom questions about their resume or the analysis provided.

 ## Features